NepalRobotics/IPC/README.md

-# IPC
+# Dead REPO

-Simple repo for consistent messaging between processes spawned by Core.
+This REPO has been superceeded by Core.